 Justice League has been filmed before.
 There was a live-action tv pilot Justice League of America (1997), featuring The Atom, Fire, The Flash, Green Lantern, Ice and Jonn Jonnz (although not more high-profile members like Superman, Batman and Wonder Woman due to their media copyrights being held elsewhere).
 This is a shabby effort that badly misconstrues the characters.
 It was never aired but can be found circulating on various bit torrent sites.
 There has also been the earlier tv special Legend of the Superheroes (1979), featuring many DC heroes and villains, although this was never named as the Justice League and was conducted in the campily silly tone of the tv series Batman (1966-8).
 Justice Leagues principal media incarnation was with the animated series Justice League/Justice League Unlimited (2001-6).
 This came from Bruce W. Timm and associates who had made the highly successful animated versions of Batman (1992-5) and Superman (1996-2000), as well as other DC-based series like Batman Beyond/Batman of the Future (1999-2001), Teen Titans (2003), Krypto the Superdog (2005) and Green Lantern: The Animated Series (2011-3) and a series of film spinoffs from the Batman and Superman series beginning with Batman: Mask of the Phantasm (1993).
 With the huge success of various live-action Marvel Comics superhero adaptations on the big screen in the 00s, a film adaptation Justice League: Mortal was announced under director George Miller of Mad Max fame, eventually emerging in competition with the film version of Marvels The Avengers (2012) with Batman V Superman: Dawn of Justice (2016) and culminate with Justice League (2017).

 Justice League: The New Frontier was one of a series of new standalone films commissioned from the Bruce Timm team by Warner Brothers Animation under the umbrella title DC Universe Original Animated Movies.
-These also include Superman: Doomsday (2007), Batman: Gotham Knight (2008), Green Lantern: First Flight (2009), Superman/Batman: Public Enemies (2009), Wonder Woman (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Batman: Year One (2011), Green Lantern: Emerald Knights (2011), Batman: The Dark Knight Returns Part I (2012), Superman vs. The Elite (2012), Batman: The Dark Knight Returns Part II (2013), Justice League: The Flashpoint Paradox (2013), Superman Unbound (2013), Batman: Assault on Arkham (2014), Justice League: War (2014), Son of Batman (2014), Batman vs. Robin (2015), Justice League: Gods and Monsters (2015), Justice League: Throne of Atlantis (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Justice League vs Teen Titans (2016), Justice League Dark (2017) and Teen Titans: The Judas Contract (2017) with others in the pipeline.
+These also include Superman: Doomsday (2007), Batman: Gotham Knight (2008), Green Lantern: First Flight (2009), Superman/Batman: Public Enemies (2009), Wonder Woman (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Batman: Year One (2011), Green Lantern: Emerald Knights (2011), Batman: The Dark Knight Returns Part I (2012), Superman vs. The Elite (2012), Batman: The Dark Knight Returns Part II (2013), Justice League: The Flashpoint Paradox (2013), Superman Unbound (2013), Batman: Assault on Arkham (2014), Justice League: War (2014), Son of Batman (2014), Batman vs. Robin (2015), Justice League: Gods and Monsters (2015), Justice League: Throne of Atlantis (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Justice League vs Teen Titans (2016), Batman and Harley Quinn (2017), Justice League Dark (2017) and Teen Titans: The Judas Contract (2017) with others in the pipeline.
 The film here is adapted from DC: The New Frontier (2003-4), a six-issue comic-book mini-series from artist/writer Darwyn Cooke.
 There Cooke dispensed with post-Crisis DC continuity and all the subsequent character retcons and took the various superheroes back to the Silver Age where they originated, carefully allowing each hero to appear both in the year and the artistic style that they were originally drawn.
 The New Frontier was clearly influenced by Alan Moores Watchmen (1986-7) with Darwyn Cooke integrating the superheroes against the real world socio-political backdrop of the era they came from, where they were often seen as influencing events, and the story showing their evolution across time into the characters that we are familiar with.